phuan516/commit-bot/README.md

 # Commit Bot

 Ever dreamed of having you github acticity all filled up with those green squares but don't want to actually code?
 Dream no more.
-This script will will solve all your problems by pushing a single line of text to a file.
+This script will make your dreams come true.

 ## Description